capital-G/supercollider-wiki/[WIP]-Developer-info-(DEVELOPING.md).md

 Boost Update Script
 -------------------

+Location: `external_libraries/extract_boost.sh`, `external_libraries/boost_sc_changes.patch`

 ### Purpose

-Update Boost libraries packaged with SuperCollider.
+Update Boost libraries packaged with SuperCollider, and apply the SuperCollider organization's patches for Boost.

 ### Usage

-TODO
+Should be run as soon as possible after a new release of Boost.
+See instructions in `external_libraries/README_BOOST.md` for more information.

 sclang Lexer, Parser, & Compiler Regression Test Suite
 ------------------------------------------------------